-Transcript below of: How do you protect the knees in warrior one?
+Transcript: How do you protect the knees in warrior one?

 Hey everybody!
 Welcome to this month’s question of the month.
 You can submit your own question.
 Go to yoganatomy.com/myquestion, ask us a question, and we’ll answer it on video.
 So this month’s question comes from Francoise and it’s about how to protect the knees in warrior one.